 Maintenance therapy with rituximab or interferon after first-line therapy

 The question as to whether or not maintenance therapy should be carried out has been raised.
 In one case involving rituximab, Hainsworth et al concluded that maintenance therapy is not required because first-line therapy with rituximab was effective in cases without maintenance therapy.
-Conversely, several studies have shown that rituximab as a maintenance therapy after conventional chemotherapy or interferon as maintenance therapy after conventional chemotherapy plus rituximab prolonged response duration and PFS (Table ).
+Conversely, several studies have shown that rituximab as a maintenance therapy after conventional chemotherapy or interferon as maintenance therapy after conventional chemotherapy plus rituximab prolonged response duration and PFS (Table 4).

 Forstpointner et al[43,46] reported that maintenance therapy with rituximab was effective after salvage therapy with rituximab along with conventional chemotherapy, and significantly prolonged the response duration in patients with FL.
 Hochster et al also reported the results of the randomized phase III ECOG1496 trial, and found that maintenance rituximab after cyclophosphamide, vincristine, and prednisone prolonged PFS in patients with stage III-IV (advanced) untreated indolent lymphoma (282 out of a total of 311 patients had FL).
 Among patients with FL alone, OS at 3 years in the patients with and without maintenance rituximab was 91% and 86%, respectively; HR = 0.6, log-rank one-sided P = 0.08).
 Further, Herold et al reported that rituximab added to first-line MCP, followed by interferon maintenance, prolonged survival in patients with advanced FL.

 New anti-cancer agents with rituximab in patients with relapsed or refractory FL